sergeytalash/Json_matplotlib/README.md

 # Json_matplotlib
-Plot charts from json files
+Plot charts from existing metrics in json files